Fury lighter than expected for Whyte bout

 |Coverage: Follow live text on the BBC Sport website & app from 20:00 BST

-WBC and Ring Magazine champion Tyson Fury weighed in more than 12lb lighter than his previous fight before Saturday's blockbuster heavyweight bout against Dillian Whyte at Wembley.
+WBC and Ring Magazine champion Tyson Fury weighed in 12lb lighter than his previous fight for Saturday's blockbuster heavyweight bout against Dillian Whyte at Wembley.

-Fury hit the scales at 18st 9lb, while challenger Whyte weighed in at 18st 1lb.
+Fury hit the scales at 18st 12lb, while challenger Whyte weighed in at 18st 1lb.

 The two Britons will fight in front of 94,000 fans - a post-war British record - with Fury making a second defence of the title he won against Deontay Wilder in February 2020.